tenstorrent/tt-metal/docs/source/ttnn/dependencies/llk.rst

 --------------

 Unfortunately, many errors are attributed to the code in the wrapper rather than in the code being written.
-For example, using an unitialized variable would show an error at a macro called by a wrapper function before showing the line number in the user's code.
+For example, using an uninitialized variable would show an error at a macro called by a wrapper function before showing the line number in the user's code.

 Limitations